SQUARESPACE / SELLING DASHBOARDS

 Strategic Approach

-Hosted collaborative brainstorms with stakeholders
+Hosted collaborative workshops with stakeholders

 Paired with Content Design to create a repeatable framework